alexch/codelikethis/public/lessons/agile/test_driven.md

 > "If you can't write a test, then you don't know what the code should do.
 And what business do you have writing code in the first place when you can't say what it's supposed to do?"
 > - Rob Mee

+# Spike to Learn

+If you don't know what test to write, then start with a spike.

+A "spike" is an experiment, a proof of concept, a playground.

+Code until you feel confident that you understand the general shape of the solution.

+Then put your spike aside and *write it again* test-first.

 # Unit Testing Is Hard...

 * It forces you to really understand the requirements